vancouvercodingschool/code-102-guide/curriculum/class-10/facilitator/README.md

 If things are happening on campus, like presentations or guest speakers, have the 102 students participate in the audience.
 This helps them get more connected to life on campus.

 ## Preparation
-1. Review the Discussion assignment, and be familiar with the Career Coaching program.
+1. There is no Demo required.
-1. There is no Demo folder, no code.
+1. There is no Discussion assignment.
 1. There is no Lab assignment, just taking of the final Exam.

 ## Lecture Main Topics & Overall Flow